 The Development Corridors Partnership, led by UNEP-WCMC, is helping countries in East Africa to plan for a sustainable future.

-The project will use a capacity-building approach to analyse proposed development corridors in Kenya and Tanzania and consider how they can be designed to deliver sustainable, inclusive and resilient economic growth.
+The project uses a capacity-building approach to analyse proposed development corridors in Kenya and Tanzania and consider how they can be designed to deliver sustainable, inclusive and resilient economic growth.

-Initial corridors are the Lamu Port and Lamu – Southern Sudan – Ethiopia Transport Corridor (LAPSSET Kenya) and the Southern Agricultural Growth Corridor of Tanzania (SAGCOT)
+Focal corridors are the Lamu Port and Lamu – Southern Sudan – Ethiopia Transport Corridor (LAPSSET Kenya), the Standard Gauge Railway corridor in Kenya and the Southern Agricultural Growth Corridor of Tanzania (SAGCOT).

 There are three main objectives to the project:

-The Development Corridors Partnership will provide training to researchers and institutions in eastern Africa, UK and China.
-A key goal will be to increase the ability of researchers in Kenya and Tanzania to get the business case for natural capital accounted for in infrastructure projects.
-The resulting legacy of experienced and knowledgeable practioners will be able to support more sustainable land-use and investment planning in East Africa and beyond.
+The Development Corridors Partnership works to generate knowledge and raise capacity of researchers and institutions in eastern Africa, UK and China to help the countries plan and implement development corridors for greater environmental, social and societal sustainability.
+The resulting legacy of experienced and knowledgeable practitioners will be able to support more sustainable land-use and investment planning in East Africa and beyond.

 Through cross-disciplinary research, The Development Corridors Partnership project will enhance the relevance and quality of research on development corridors.
 Research priorities include:

 UNEP-WCMC is leading a consortium of five universities (Cambridge, London School of Economics, Nairobi, Sokoine University of Agriculture and York) East African partners (WWF Tanzania, African Conservation Centre) and three Chinese think tanks (the National Centre for Climate Change Strategy and International Cooperation, the Chinese Academy of International Trade and Economic Cooperation and the Chinese Academy of Agricultural Sciences).
-This project is funded by Research Councils UK through the Global Challenges Research Fund.
+This project is funded by UK Research and Innovation through the Global Challenges Research Fund.